UAE foreign trade hits Dh3 trillion in 'historic milestone': Sheikh Mohammed

 For the first time, the UAE's foreign trade hit Dh3 trillion by the end of 2024, the country's Vice-President announced on Wednesday.

-In a post on X, Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, called this economic achievement a "historic milestone" as he shared the impressive numbers for 2024.
+In a post on X, Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, called this economic achievement a "historic milestone".

-"While global trade grew by just 2% in 2024, the UAE’s foreign trade expanded at seven times that rate, achieving an impressive 14.6% growth," he wrote.
+"While global trade grew by just 2 per cent in 2024, the UAE’s foreign trade expanded at seven times that rate, achieving an impressive 14.6-per-cent growth," he wrote.

-Sheikh Mohammed credited much of this success to the efforts of President Sheikh Mohamed through the years.
+Sheikh Mohammed attributed much of this success to the efforts of President Sheikh Mohamed over the years, particularly the impact of Comprehensive Economic Partnership Agreements (Cepa).

-"The Comprehensive Economic Partnership Agreements, Led by Sheikh Mohammed bin Zayed, added AED 135 billion to our non-oil trade with partner nations—an exceptional 42% increase compared to the previous year," the UAE Vice-President said.
+"[These agreements] led by Sheikh Mohamed bin Zayed, added Dh135 billion to our non-oil trade with partner nations — an exceptional 42-per-cent increase compared to the previous year," the UAE Vice-President said.

+Hitting the Dh3-trillion mark is a big leap for the UAE, putting it on track to achieving its Dh4-trillion annual target by 2031.

 More to follow